Chat to a Council Officer

 A permit from the Vegetation team is needed to remove, prune or undertake works to any tree (including multi-stemmed trees) with a trunk circumference of 110cm or more measured at ground level.
-Further, a local law permit is also required to undertake works within the critical root zone of any significant tree or vegetation.
+Further, a local law permit is also required to undertake works within the structural root zone of any protected tree or vegetation.

 Please note a fee of $105 per tree is applicable.
 Valid Concession Card Holders are exempt.